Introduction

 - Built-in shock protection in the doors.

-Collapse zones
+Crumple zones

 - Dynamic absorption of deforming forces.

-- Protecting the passenger area.
+- Protection of the passenger accommodation area.

-Collapse zones - Roll cage (passenger accommodation area)
+Crumple zones - Safety cage (passenger area)

 Pos. | Spare Part No | Name |

-1 | - | crumple zone |
+1 | - | Crumple zone |

-2 | - | safety cage (passenger accommodation area) |
+2 | - | Safety cage (passenger area) |

-Off-road vehicles («SUVs»)
+Off-road vehicles (SUVs)

-- High payload and large trailer capacity.
+- High payload and large trailer load capacity.

-- Excellent strength characteristics for off-road use.
+- Excellent strength properties for off-road use.

 - Very high ground clearance.

-Off-road car design
+Off-road vehicle design

 Pos. | Spare Part No | Name |